zowe/docs-site/docs/user-guide/install-zowe-zos-convenience-build.md

 # Installing Zowe runtime from a convenience build

-You install the Zowe convenience build by running shell script within a Unix System Services (USS) shell.
+You install the Zowe&trade; convenience build by running shell script within a Unix System Services (USS) shell.

 1. [Obtaining and preparing the convenience build](#obtaining-and-preparing-the-convenience-build)
 2. [Installing the Zowe runtime](#installing-the-zowe-runtime)